ChrisH2727/Milestone-3/README.md

 <h1>4.
 Test Approach</h1>

-Functional testing will be based on <a href="#ux-stories"> 1.2 User stories</a>.
+Functional testing will be based on section <a href="#ux-stories"> 1.2 User stories</a>.
 The associated test methods, expected outcomes, tested outcomes and results are documented in document [TEST.md](TEST.md)

 Non functional testing will be based on the non functional requirements set out in section 5.0